RodZill4/material-maker/doc/_sources/node_3d_sdf.rst.txt

 method integrates smoothly with shader generation, and (as many nodes in Material Maker) is resolution independant.

+All shapes can be associated to a color index that can be used to apply different (2D or 3D) textures to the result.

 All output samples shown in this section are preview images.

 All Signed Distance Functions nodes are based on code written by Inigo Quilez that can be found